-How to do fundamental analysis on stocks?
-Fundamental analysis of a stock is used to determine the health of a company.
-It’s recommended to do a proper fundamental analysis of the stock before investing if you are planning for long term investment.
+A Beginner’s guide on how to do fundamental analysis on stocks: Fundamental analysis of a stock is used to determine the financial and business health of a company.
+It is always recommended to perform a complete fundamental analysis of the stock before investing if you are planning for a long-term investment.

-In this post, I am going to explain how to do fundamental analysis on stocks.
-Here, I will ellaborate few guidelines that if you follow with discipline, you can easily select fundamentally strong companies.
+In this post, we are going to discuss how to do fundamental analysis on stocks (how to check fundamentals of a company).
+Here, we will elaborate on a few guidelines that if you follow with discipline, you can easily be able to select fundamentally strong companies.

 How to do fundamental analysis on stocks?